 Instructions

-- Prepare the crab cake mixture: In a large bowl, gently fold the crab meat with mayonnaise, egg, Dijon mustard, Worcestershire sauce, Old Bay seasoning, black pepper, and parsley.
-Be careful not to break up the lumps of crab meat to preserve texture.
+- Combine and fold: In a large bowl, gently fold crab meat with mayonnaise, egg, Dijon mustard, Worcestershire sauce, Old Bay seasoning, black pepper, and parsley.
+Keep the crab lumps intact.

-- Add breadcrumbs: Gradually fold in the fresh breadcrumbs until the mixture holds together but remains loose.
-Avoid overmixing to keep the cakes light and flaky.
+- Add breadcrumbs: Gradually fold in breadcrumbs until the mixture holds together but stays loose.
+Avoid overmixing so the cakes stay tender.

-- Form the crab cakes: Using your hands, shape the mixture into 6 evenly sized patties, about 3 inches in diameter and 3/4 inch thick.
+- Form patties: Shape into 6 evenly sized patties, about 3 inches wide and 3/4 inch thick.
 Place on a parchment-lined tray.

-- drain and rest: Place cooked crab cakes on a wire rack or paper towels to drain excess oil.
+- Drain: Move cooked cakes to a wire rack or paper towels to remove excess oil.

-- Serve warm: Plate with a generous dollop of zesty spicy remoulade, lemon wedges, and fresh chopped parsley.
+- Serve: Serve warm with a generous dollop of zesty spicy remoulade and fresh chopped parsley.

 Tips for Success

-- Handling crab meat: Use the freshest blue crab meat available to capture true Maryland flavors.
-Handle with care to keep chunks intact.
+- Handling crab meat: Use the freshest lump crab meat you can find.
+Keep chunks large.

-- Make-ahead: Crab cakes can be formed and refrigerated up to 24 hours before cooking.
-Add a few extra minutes to cooking time if cooking straight from the fridge.
+- Make-ahead: Form and refrigerate patties up to 24 hours.
+Add 1–2 minutes if cooking straight from the fridge.

 Serving Suggestions to Elevate Your Crab Cake Experience